Charlie Dempsey (wrestler)

-Bailey Matthews (born 30 December 1996) is an English professional wrestler.
-He is signed to WWE where he performs on their NXT brand under the ring name Charlie Dempsey and is the leader of the No Quarter Catch Crew stable.
-He is a former two-time NXT Heritage Cup Champion.
+Bailey Matthews (born 30 December 1996) is a British-American professional wrestler.
+He is signed to WWE, where he performs on the NXT brand under the ring name Charlie Dempsey and is a member of the BirthRight stable.
+Dempsey is a former two-time NXT Heritage Cup Champion.

+A second generation wrestler and the son of British Professional Wrestler William Regal, Matthews made his professional wrestling debut in 2018 and signed with the WWE in 2021.

+Early life

+Bailey Matthews was born on 30 December 1996, in Atlanta, Georgia, the son of Christina Beddoes and professional wrestler William Regal.

 Professional wrestling career

-Training and independent circuit (2018–2022)
+Early career (2018–2022)

-On 9 February 2018, Matthews made his wrestling debut for All Star Wrestling as Joe Bailey, where he was defeated by Tony Spitfire.
-Throughout 2019 and 2020, Bailey made appearances in Progress Wrestling, Westside Xtreme Wrestling (wXw), and Evolve.
+Matthews made his professional wrestling debut on 9 February 2018, under the ring name Joe Bailey.
+Throughout 2019 and 2020, Bailey made appearances in All Star Wrestling (ASW), Progress Wrestling, Westside Xtreme Wrestling (wXw), and Evolve.
 In 2020, Matthews joined New Japan Pro-Wrestling (NJPW) as a Young Lion.
 However, he would never end up appearing for the company, as he later left for WWE.
 In 2022, Matthews returned to Progress Wrestling, under his Charlie Dempsey ring name.
 He competed in the Super Strong Style 16 Tournament, where he defeated Charles Crowley in the first round and was defeated by Chris Ridgeway in the quarterfinal.